cawa-93/vite-electron-builder/README.md

 - ⚠ Linting -- work fine, but need review the configuration files and refactor its.
 It may also intersect somewhat with Typechecking.
 - ✅ Vue.js devtools beta.
 - ⏳ Code signing -- planned.
-- ⏳ Refactor and simplify the set of npm scripts -- planned.
 - ⏳ Refactor and simplify eslint configs -- planned.

 ## How it works